poppe1219/dotfiles/README.md

 ## My personal installation script and configurations.

 It's currently set up to install on a previously installed Antergos base (without X).
 A small script on a usb thumb drive sets up my ssh config and keys, then pulls down this dotfiles repo and starts the install.sh script.

-Note to self:
-When installing in a vitualbox machine, install virtualbox-guest-modules-arch (it will ask to uninstall virtualbox-guest-dkms first).